 - A catastrophic failure of a shaft alternator on a 4,000-tonne clean product tanker cost over $90,000 in lost revenue and cost to repair, due to the impact of collateral damage when the alternator failed.

-- The hidden costs, such as increased insurance deductibles and loss of reputation, are harder to quantify.
+- The owner experienced additional hidden costs, such as increased insurance deductibles and loss of reputation.